 For each division performance measure, the target goal reflects the annual financial plan goal set for each respective division.
 For each performance goal related to our CMW businesses, the target goal reflects goals set by the CMW organization prior to the acquisition and such goals were determined appropriate for the remainder of our 2019 fiscal year to ensure a focus on integration and continued growth of the CMW businesses.
 Based on historical performance, the Committee believes the attainment of the target performance level, while uncertain, could be reasonably anticipated.
-Threshold goals represent the minimum level of performance necessary for there to be a payout for that performance measure and the Committee believes the threshold goals for revenue, and working capital as a percent of sales represented the minimum level of performance that the Committee determined would be appropriate in order to receive a payout.
+Threshold goals represent the minimum level of performance necessary for there to be a payout for that performance measure and the Committee believes the threshold goals are likely to be achieved.
+The threshold goal for CPC represented 80% of the plan set for each respective division.
+Threshold goals for revenue growth, return on revenue, and working capital as a percent of sales represented the minimum level of performance that the Committee determined would be appropriate in order to receive a payout.
 Maximum goals represented the level of performance at which payouts are 200% of the target award.
-Even if actual results exceed the maximum goals for revenue growth, return on revenue, and working capital as a percent of the target award.
+Even if actual results exceed the maximum goals, the payouts are capped at 200% of the target award.
 The maximum goal for CPC represents 120% of the plan set for each respective division.
-Maximum goals for revenue growth, return on revenue, and working capital as a percent of the target award.
-The maximum goal for CPC represents 120% of the plan set for each respective division.
-Maximum goals for revenue growth, return on revenue, and working capital as a percent of each respective division.
-Maximum goals for revenue growth, return on revenue, and working capital as a percent of sales represented the level of performance at which payouts are 200% of the plan set for each respective division.
-Maximum goals for revenue growth, return on revenue, and working capital as a percent of sales represented the level of performance at which payouts are 200% of the plan set for each respective division.
-Maximum goals for revenue growth, return on revenue, and working c
+Maximum goals for revenue growth, return on revenue, and working capital as a percent of sales represent levels of performance at which the Committee determines a payout of 200% of target would be appropriate.
+The Committee believes that the maximum goals established for each division performance measure are more aggressive goals.